 PhD in Education Program

-Our doctoral degree in education is individualized, interdisciplinary, and experiential.
-Students, with the guidance of faculty advisors, plan their own programs to meet self-defined goals.
+The PhD in Education program is notable for its individualized, interdisciplinary, and experiential approach.
+With the guidance of faculty advisors, students plan their own programs to meet self-defined goals.
 To accomplish these goals, students engage in a variety of intensive courses, independent studies, seminars, and internships of a highly practical nature.
 Success in the program requires a high degree of personal initiative, self-directed learning, and commitment to inquiry as a style of personal and professional growth.